Arjun0106/Grok-It/README.md

 ### Step 5 : Click on Save to Firebase

-Finally, click on the "Save to Firebase" button to store the displayed attributes to the firebase database.
+Finally, click on the "Save to Firebase" button to store the displayed attributes in the Firebase database.

 ## Screenshots